 The report relates to the company Liburnia Riviera Hoteli d.d.
-Opatija, Maršala Tita 198, whose main activities are accommodation ad hospitality services, travel agencies and tour-operator services, retail and wholesale and sports an recreational activities, with the aim of presenting the most significant operating achievements in 2016 and reference on the future expectations.
+Opatija, Maršala Tita 198, whose main activities are accommodation and hospitality services, travel agencies and tour-operator services, retail and wholesale and sports an recreational activities, with the aim of presenting the most significant operating achievements in 2017 and reference on the future expectations.

-Review of business in 2016
+Review of business in 2017

-After a complete renovation of Remisens Hotel Excelsior in 2015, Liburnia Riviera Hoteli d.d. continues with the investments in renewal and reconstruction and increase in quality of existing facilities in 2016.
-Renewal of Remisens Hotel Palace-Bellevue was completed in April, thus it becoming one of the most important Remisens brand hotels of the Opatija Riviera.
-The investment in the amount of approximately HRK 55.0 million included refurbishment of rooms and common areas, new wellness and expansion and increase in quality of content and services.
+After renovation of Remisens Hotel Palace-Bellevue was completed in 2016, Liburnia Riviera Hoteli d.d. continues with the investments in renewal and reconstruction and increase in quality of existing facilities in 2017.
+Renewal of Remisens Hotel Giorgio II was completed in June, thus it becoming one of the most important Remisens brand hotels of the Opatija Riviera.
+The investment in the amount of approximately HRK 84.0 million included demolition of the old Hotel Ičići, out of commercial function, and construction of new family hotel Giorgio II of the Remisens brand, with 5 floors, 180 rooms with beach and outdoor pool complex with a sundeck and various facilities for children and adults.